Use this section to find out about:

 - Virtual Research Environment

-This site has been developed by the Oxford e-Research Centre, with help from IT Services, the Bodleian Libraries, and the Humanities Division, with essential funding support from JISC and the Oxford University John Fell Fund.
+This site has been developed by the Oxford e-Research Centre, with help from IT Services, the Bodleian Libraries, and the Oxford Research Centre in the Humanities (TORCH), and essential funding support from JISC and the Oxford University John Fell Fund.

 These web pages are the main platform for the Digital.Humanities@Oxford initiative, a joint initiative by the Oxford e-Research Centre, IT Services, the Oxford Research Centre in the Humanities (TORCH), and Oxford's Bodleian Libraries.

 This section contains information about the site, the Digital.Humanities@Oxford initiative, other humanities projects hosted at the Oxford e-Research Centre, and the JISC-funded work on the Virtual Research Environment from which the site has developed.

 Oxford probably has more digital humanities activity than any other UK institution, as is abundantly illustrated in the People and Projects section of this site.
 The University has received more grants than any other university from the Arts and Humanities Research Council for projects with digital research outputs.